Nico Hoerner Player Props: Cubs vs. Pirates

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.372) thanks to 14 extra-base hits.
+- Hoerner has an OPS of .714, fueled by an OBP of .336 and a team-best slugging percentage of .379 this season.

-- Among the qualifying hitters in MLB, his batting average ranks 40th, his on-base percentage ranks 82nd, and he is 135th in the league in slugging.
+- Among qualified batters in baseball, his batting average ranks 32nd, his on-base percentage ranks 72nd, and he is 127th in the league in slugging.

-- In 6.8% of his games this year, he has gone deep, and 1.5% of his trips to the dish.

-- Hoerner has had at least one RBI in 28.8% of his games this season (17 of 59), with more than one RBI seven times (11.9%).
-He has also accounted for three or more of his team's runs in three contests.
+- He has scored in 42.9% of his games this year, with two or more runs scored in 12.7%.

-- He has scored in 25 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.